· Animal and Food Science

 If approved by the academic vice president, the documentation will be submitted to the director of Technology Support who will procure the devices, charging the approved account.
 Once the devices are received by Information Technology, they will be tagged and delivered to the authorized employees.
 As approved by the department chair, a purchasing card may be used for payment of the ongoing data or internet access costs.

-Department chairs submit requests for new full-time and temporary faculty members to their college deans at the time of the annual stewardship review.
-Since the Board of Trustees must approve full-time and temporary faculty positions, the process takes a minimum of a full year (see 4.4.1 Stewardship Reviews).
+Department chairs submit requests for new full-time and visiting faculty members to their college deans at the time of the annual stewardship review.
+Since the Board of Trustees must approve full-time and visiting faculty positions, the process takes a minimum of a full year (see 4.4.1 Stewardship Reviews).

 It is the responsibility of the department chair to conduct a thorough review of the references on any principal candidates' applications.
 The department chair and members of the department search committee should conduct a telephone or internet conference with all applicants of interest.
 These preliminary interviews must be conducted carefully to avoid questions that are not legal or ethical.
 They should also avoid any inference of a job offer to the applicants.